TACO-RL: Task Aware Prompt Compression Optimization with Reinforcement Learning: Experiments

 \textbf{MeetingBank:} Table \ref{meetingbank_results} presents the results for the meeting text summarization task.
 We report BLEU, ROUGE, and BERT Score \cite{Zhang*2020BERTScore}.
 Our approach yields a significant performance improvement, with a performance boost of over \textbf{14\%} in BLEU scores at \textit{2x} compression, which further increases to \textbf{45\%} at \textit{6x} compression.
 We observe similar trends for other metrics.
 Notably, at \textit{2x} compression, our model performance is close to the results with using the original contexts.

-\textbf{SQuAD 2.0:} Figure \ref{fig:Squad_Scores} shows the trend of the model performance with increasing compression ratios on the QA task.
+\textbf{SQuAD 2.0:} Figure \ref{fig:squad_scores} shows the trend of the model performance with increasing compression ratios on the QA task.
 More detailed results are provided in Table \ref{squad_scores} in the appendix.
 Our method outperforms the LLMLingua-2 baseline by \textbf{11\%} and \textbf{22\%} at \textit{2x} compression and \textbf{43\%} and \textbf{63\%} at \textit{6x} compression in F1 score and Exact Match score respectively.

-\textbf{CodeSearchNet:} Figure \ref{fig:CSN Scores} shows the results for the code summarization task.
-Despite the poor performance of the baseline models, our approach surpasses the results obtained with original prompts.
-Our method shows gains ranging from \textbf{1.3x} at \textit{2x} compression to \textbf{2.6x} at \textit{6x} compression in BLEU scores compared to the baseline.
+\textbf{CodeSearchNet:} Figure \ref{fig:csn_scores} shows the results for the code summarization task.
+Even though the base model performs poorly, leveraging our approach, the final fine-tuned model significantly outperforms all other baselines.
+Our method shows gains ranging from \textbf{0.91x (91\%) at \textit{2x} compression to \textbf{1.89x} at \textit{5x}} compression in BLEU scores compared to the LLMLingua-2 baseline.
 See Table \ref{codesearchnet_scores} in the appendix for detailed results.
-A key reason for this improvement is that the compressor learns to retain only the parts of the context that docstrings tend to focus on, while the original prompts lead the downstream model to produce a more general summary.
+Additionally, Appendix \ref{appendix:E} highlights the differences in the compression mechanisms between TACO-RL and LLMLingua-2.